 Other regulations came into place in May 2017.
 Lenders have a responsibility to provide details of the products they are offering on a price comparison website which is authorised by the FCA and they must provide borrowers with a summary of the cost of borrowing.

 Do you wish to make a complaint about Yorkshire Bank Loans UK?

 If they do not respond in 8 weeks or you are unhappy with the response, you can speak to the Financial Ombudsman by phone on 0800 023 4567 or 0300 123 9123.

 Continuous Payment Authority and what this means for you

 Loan companies often set up loans to be repaid using a Continuous Payment Authority (CPA).
-This gives them permission to take payments, as and when they want from your account, until the loan is paid back.
+This gives them permission to take payments from your account.

 What if you can’t afford to pay the loan back?

 These are some the rules that lenders must follow: